modern-fortran/neural-fortran/README.md

 end program example_mnist
 ```

+The MNIST data will be automatically downloaded at the first attempt at loading it
+with the `load_mnist` subroutine.

-The program will report the accuracy after each epoch:
+Running the program will report the accuracy after each epoch:

 ```
 $ ./example_mnist